peterantypas/maiana/README.md

 <img src="images/maiana-tuning.png"/>

 So with all the RF kept outside and under tight control, the system only needs power and data connections.
-Hmmm, what's the most common cable that can carry a few signals 30-50 feet away?
+What's the most common cable that can carry a few signals 30-50 feet away?
 If you guessed "Ethernet", you guessed right.
-Twisted pair Cat5 cable will deliver a serial signal with minimal distortion at least 100 feet away no problem!
-So that's exactly what connects the outside unit to the cabin, where one of these 3 breakouts offers USB, NMEA0183 or NMEA2000 adapters to connect to the rest of the boat's systems:
+Commonplace Cat5 cable delivers a serial signal with minimal distortion at least 50 feet away.
+So that's what connects the outside unit to the cabin, where one of these 3 breakouts offers USB, NMEA0183 or NMEA2000 adapters to connect to the rest of the boat's systems:

 <img src="images/usbadapter.jpg" height="420"/><img src="images/nmea0183adapter.jpg" height="420"/><img src="images/nmea2000adapter.jpg" height="420"/>